collective/sphinxcontrib-httpexample/docs/usage.rst

 .. note::

-   Request and response must be separated with two or more blank lines and the first response line must start with string "HTTP/".
+   Request and response must be separated with two or more blank lines and the first response line must start with string "HTTP/" or "HTTP ".

 Result
 ``````